Water supply in Afghanistan: Kandahar

+Kandahar Province has a number of water supply networks.
+The province has one major dam, which is the Dahla Dam located in the Shah Wali Kot District.
+The province also has several check dams, such as the Ayno Maina Dam and Miankoh Dam.
+They are used for irrigation purposes.

-In Kandahar there is only one network supplied by three or four deep wells.
+In Kandahar there used to be only one network supplied by three or four deep wells.
 In 2002, it delivered only 2,500 cubic meter per-day to a city of nearly half a million.
-Most of the population depends on polluted shallow wells that are at risk of running dry.
-For irrigation purposes the population of Kandahar depends on the Dahla Dam north of the city.
+Most of the population depended on polluted shallow wells that were at risk of running dry.
+Today most homes have either a deep well or receive tap water from the Kandahar Urban Water Supply and Sewerage Department.